mike-koch/Mods-for-HESK/CONTRIBUTING.md

 ## Submitting Changes
  - Push your changes to a topic branch in your fork of the repository
  - Submit a pull request to the official Mods for HESK repository (mike-koch/Mods-for-HESK)
  - The owner of Mods for HESK will then inspect and test the code in the pull request.
-Feedback will be given via GitHub comments.
+Feedback will be given via GitLab comments.
  - The owner of Mods for HESK expects responses within two weeks of the original comment.
 If there is no feedback within that time range, the pull request will be considered abandoned and subsequently will be closed.